ghksdl6025/Outcome-prediction-with-CNN/Readme.md

 Event log outcome predicition with CNN

 ## Update
+20.08.24
+- Index base encoding pre-processing file uploaded
+- BPIC 2011 with prefix 5 will be the test case for experiment
+- Continuous columns are standardized to prevent bias

 20.08.06
 - Changing output layers but it was not problem.
 - Data imbalance was not the problem.